SMAC-Group/course_gmwm/chapters/chapter3.md

 <exercise id="5" title="Exercises">

-# Estimate a white using the Allan variance
+# Estimate a white noise using the Allan variance

 Let \\(X_t\\) be an WN with variance \\(\sigma^2\\) and length \\(N\\).